CartoDB/carto-vl/docs/guides/04-data-driven-visualizations.md

 #### Showing every category without selecting each color

-Sometimes, we don't care about the correspondence between colors and categories nor about having too much categories.
+Sometimes, we don't care about the correspondence between colors and categories nor about having too many categories.
 This is particularly useful for getting quick feedback and exploring a dataset, but it is of reduced utility in later stages.

 For this case, we can request to see every category by putting the property as the `ramp` input without enclosing it in a function like `buckets`.